Diagonal stance (Sasun Sogi) technical reference cover image

 CheckCorrect standard

-Foot offsetHeel of the front foot aligned with the toes of the rear foot
+Foot offsetHeel of the front foot on the same line with the toes of the rear foot

 Weight50% front leg and 50% rear leg